cloud-native-toolkit/deployer-operator-masauto/README.md

 ## Pipelines organisation

-Maximo is deployed with a Tekton Pipeline that is defined in maximo-pipeline.yaml
+Maximo is deployed with a Tekton Pipeline that is defined in pipeline.yaml

+the pipeline runs the MAS DevOps playbooks and can be modified or extended using other roles and playbooks.

+Consult the documentation for MAS DevOps [here](https://ibm-mas.github.io/ansible-devops/)